Kingswood, Dublin: Transport

+Kingswood Luas stop is on the Luas Red Line, with services to Tallaght/Saggart and The Point/Connolly.
+Dublin Bus route 56a also serves Kingswood.

 Sport

-Kingswood Castle FC is a local soccer club which was founded in 2013.
-The club, which plays in black and white kits, uses Kingswood Community College for its home matches.
+The local association football (soccer) club, Kingswood Castle FC, was founded in 2013.
+This club, which plays in black and green kits, uses Ballymount Park as a home pitch.

 St Killians GAA Club merged with St. Kevins GAA Club in Kilnamanagh in 1998.